caseyanderson/slices_wkshp/day_1.md

 Using your phone's Voice Memo app, or a similar one, go outside and find an outdoor space to record.
 Make five recordings, each 2 minutes in duration, from different positions in your selected location.
 Remember to bring headphones, a sound analog to a camera's viewfinder, so you know what you are recording.

-### Simple Processing
+### Simple Editing

 1. Get your recordings off of your phone and onto your laptop
 2. Download Reaper [here](https://www.reaper.fm/download.php)
-3. Open Reaper, it should look like this
+3. Open Reaper, it should look something like this

 ![](imgs/reaper_window.png)